Add Employee Morale to your Weekly Balanced Scorecard

 If the Mood KPI went down 13% in the factory last month due to a huge sales order and the managers are trying to do something about the stressful situation – you will have ‘hard facts ‘ to know if their effort is having an effect.

-Will this slow down the quest to reach strategic goals?
+Will this slow down their performance, thus impacting your quest to reach strategic goals?

 Related: Read how Unilever constantly compare their Employee Mood KPI with factory production levels.